MileHacker Logo

 • Tourist information offices distribute maps.

-• Wear sturdy shoes for having a steep incline and uneven paths, especially in the valley.
+• Wear sturdy shoes for having a steep incline and paths that are not level, especially in the valley.

 Bicycle & Specialized Transport